planttheidea/crio/API.md

 # crio API

 As most of these methods are native, most will be links to MDN to get what the default behavior is.
-Where any differences from the default behavior exist, they will be called out.
+Where any specific differences from the default behavior exist, they will be called out, however one broad difference is that all methods that return crios (which is basically all of them except for getters of primitve values) are chainable.

 Keep in mind this is just a list of the ES5-compliant methods; if your browser supports ES6 methods you can use them as well.